MarkAnthony9014/fitness-project-3/README.md

 # LiftoSphere

 ## Project
-    As a team of full stack web developers, we want to establish a social platform based on health and fitness.
+    As a team of full stack web developers we want to establish a social platform based on health and fitness.
 Here, users will be able to communicate with another, make friends, and share their thoughts.

 ## Descrption
     In order to have the application perform as intended, we constructed the code base as following: